mkorakin/ui-design-patterns-by-example/README.md

 ```

 The same [InMemoryModel](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/InMemoryModel.kt)
 implementation is shared in all the examples.
-Later we may consider adding features to the model such as persistency to database, server support and so on.
+Later we may want to add features to the model such as persistency to database, server support and so on.

 # Examples